Justin Bijlow: Club career

+Feyenoord

-2015–2018: Debut
+2015–18: Debut

 Bijlow started playing as an outfield player for SC Feyenoord before offering himself to play as a goalkeeper and joining the Feyenoord Academy.
 In February 2015, Bijlow signed his first professional contract at Feyenoord.
 In January 2016, he travelled with the first team for a training camp in Albufeira and was included in Feyenoord's match squad for the first time, for the away game against AZ in the Eredivisie.
 He became a regular member of Feyenoord's first team for the 2016–17 season.
 In October 2016, Bijlow extended his contract at Feyenoord with three years, to mid-2021.
 Feyenoord won its first league title in eighteen years with a 3–1 win over Heracles Almelo on 14 May 2017.
 Bijlow did not make an appearance for the first team that season.

 Bijlow was an unused substitute as Feyenoord beat Vitesse on penalties to win the Johan Cruyff Shield on 5 August 2017.
 Eight days later, he made his professional debut, starting in Feyenoord's 2–1 win against FC Twente in the opening round of the Eredivisie after first-choice goalkeepers Brad Jones and Kenneth Vermeer both got injured.
 He made four appearances for the under-19 team in the UEFA Youth League, in which Feyenoord got knocked out by Chelsea in the round of 16.
 Bijlow was an unused substitute as Feyenoord beat AZ 3–0 in the final to win the KNVB Cup on 22 April 2018.
 Feyenoord failed to retain its league title and finished fourth in the Eredivisie.
 Bijlow started the final two league games, which resulted in 3–1 and 2–3 wins over Sparta Rotterdam and Heerenveen, saving a penalty kick in the latter.